mkutz/screenplay-workshop-parabank/README.md

 We are still missing an essential part of a test: the verification.
 This we will address in the next part.

-### Part 4: Asking Questions
+### Part 4: Answering Questions

+Welcome to part 4.

+→ Presentation at https://slides.com/mkutz/screenplay-design-pattern-course Answering Questions

 To finish our first screenplay, we need to answer the __question__ if our login was successful.

-So let's create another method in our [Actor] `seesThat` which takes an instance of the new [Question] interface.
+So let's create another method in our [Actor] `checks` which takes an instance of the new [Question] interface.

-// Create `Actor.seesThat(Question)` in Actor
+// Create `Actor.checks(Question)` in Actor

 Similar to a [Task] being performed by an [Actor], a [Question] must be answered by one.
 So we create a method `answeredBy` taking an [Actor] as argument.

 // Add `answeredBy(Actor)` to the `Question` interface

 Unlike a [Task] a Question should return us an answer.
-In case of our first Question "is the user logged in?", that answer is either yes or no. So the type of the answer is `Boolean`, but there will be Questions with other types of answers, so let's use Java generics to make the return type of `answeredBy` and `seesThat` whatever the question requires.
+In case of our first Question "is the user logged in?", that answer is either yes or no. So the type of the answer is `Boolean`, but there will be Questions with other types of answers, so let's use Java generics to make the return type of `answeredBy` and `checks` whatever the question requires.

-// Make `answeredBy` and `seesThat` return a generic type
+// Make `answeredBy` and `checks` return a generic type

 To implement our first [Question] "[LoggedIn]", we again need to use the actor's [BrowseTheWeb] ability and extract the WebDriver, then we can copy the code from the [HomePage]'s `isLoggedIn` method.

 // Implement `LoggedIn` and add code `HomePage.isLoggedIn` to its `answeredBy` method

-Again, we need to inline the locators, and we also generate `equals`, `hashCode` and `toString`.

-// Let Idea generate `equals`, `hashCode` and `toString`

 To make the code more readable, we will again add a static method to create an instance of [LoggedIn], named `loggedIn`.